MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshoot-field-service-solution-health.md

 ### How to fix

 This rule provides an automated resolution step that can be resolved via the **Resolve** button in the Solution Health Hub form for this rule failure.
-Alternatively, they can be viewed individiually and resolved using the same steps for the "check failing workflow related to agreement" rule.
+Alternatively, they can be viewed individually and resolved using the same steps for the "check failing workflow related to agreement" rule.

 ## Check for removed form libraries